Certified Dental Assistant Certificate

 Certified Dental Assistants work as team members and require excellent communication skills, commitment to oral health, and professionalism.

-This program is accredited by the Commission on Dental Accreditation of Canada and approved by the College of Dental Surgeons of British Columbia.
-To be registered as a Certified Dental Assistant (Dental Auxiliary - Level II), a student must provide the College of Dental Surgeons with the following confirmation:
+This program is accredited by the Commission on Dental Accreditation of Canada and approved by the BC College of Oral Health Professionals.
+To be registered as a Certified Dental Assistant (Dental Auxiliary - Level II), a student must provide the British Columbia College of Oral Health Professionals with the following confirmation:

 grade 12 completion or equivalent;